alexfernandez/alexfernandez.github.io/index.md

 🧑‍💻 🇮🇪 2012-04-10: [Continuous Deployment](2012/continuous-deployment)
 🧑‍💻 🇮🇪 2012-03-30: [Developer Discipline](2012/developer-discipline)

+### Why?

+🧑‍💻 Here on my blog I like to write about my job in software engineering.
+⚛️ There are also some articles related to Physics.
+🦠 And some articles related to Biology.
+🗣️ I also write about other things I'm interested in, like linguistics or event organization.
+🇪🇸 Some articles are in Spanish.
+🇮🇪 The rest are in English.

+Latest articles first.

 ## CV

 In case you are interested about my past experience,